PKISolutions/ADCS-SID-Extension-Policy-Module/docs/installation.md

 Policy module is based on top of COM interfaces and must be registered in operating system in order to be visible to CA. Package contains an `Install-PolicyModule.ps1` PowerShell script that performs COM object registration and (optionally) policy module assignment to CA. `Install-PolicyModule.ps1` script has the following parameters:

 - `-Path` -- specifies the path to a policy module file, which is `ADCS.SidExtension.PolicyModule.dll`
+- `-RegisterOnly` -- performs COM component registration only.
+This parameter must be used when updating policy module to a newer version.
 - `-AddToCA` -- a switch parameter that assigns this policy module on CA as current policy module.
 - `-Restart` -- a switch parameter that restarts CA service to immediately apply changes.
 This switch is used along with `-AddToCA`.